blackrushllc/yobasic/html/lessons/LESSON_PLANS.md

 print "Hello from YoBASIC"
 ```
 #### Listen: This first example is what we call the "Hello World" program.
 - Whenever any programmer starts learning a new programming language, the first program they write is usually the "Hello World" program.
 - It is a simple program that prints the text "Hello World" to the screen.
 - Everyone does this, just to make sure that their programming language is working properly.
 - To start, click the button to open our first example in an editor tab.
 Click the button that says "Open in YoBASIC Editor".
 - You will see a new editor tab open with the code for the first example.
 - Then, do 2 things.
 Click the yellow "Tron/Troff" button to turn off the "Tron" mode.
 This is a toggle button you can
   - use to turn on or off extra messages in the terminal that can help you debug your program.
 We don't need this on.
 - After that, click the green "Clear" button or type the command "clear" in your terminal to clear the screen.
 - Finally, click the "Run" button or press F9 to run the program.
 You will see the text "Hello from YoBASIC" printed to the terminal screen.
 - Now do this, change the text inside the quotes to say "Hello World" or something else instead of "Hello from YoBASIC".
   - Then run the program again.
 - You should see the new text printed to the screen.
 - Now move on to the next example.
 ### Example 2 – Variables and Input
 ```
+// Run this example to see how variables and input work in YoBASIC

+A$ = "Hello"
-print "Hello from YoBASIC"
+B$ = " from YoBASIC"
+print A$ + B$

+INPUT "What is your name? ", B$ print A$ + B$

+// Try changing the value of B$ and running the program again.

+// Try selecting just the last line of the program and running it alone with F8

 ```
 #### Listen: Variables and Input...
+- To start, click the button to open our first example in an editor tab.
+Click the button that says "Open in YoBASIC Editor".
+- You will see a new editor tab open with the code for this example.
+- Let's talk about variables.
+A variable is a place in memory where you can store data.
+- In YoBASIC, a variable that ends with a dollar sign ($) is a string variable, which means it can store text.
+- Variables can be any name you want, but it is conventional to use all-caps letters and underscores to separate words in variable names.
+- In this example, we are creating 2 variables: we call them A$ and B$.
+We say "String" when we see the dollar signe,
+  - which helps to let us know that these variables are intended to hold strings of text and not something else like numbers or lists
+- Notice the first and last couple of lines that start with "//".
+These are comments.
+- Comments are lines that you can add to your program to explain what the code is doing.
+They are not executed by YoBASIC.
+- Slash-Slash is a common watershed comment symbol in most programming languages.
+YoBASIC also gives you other ways to add comments.
+- The first line of actual code assigns the value "Hello" to the variable A$.
+- The second line assigns the value " from YoBASIC" to the variable B$.
+- The third line prints the value of A$ plus B$.
+When you plus together strings, it means to join them together.
+- The fourth line of actual code prompts the user to enter their name in a pop up box and assigns the user's input to the
+  - variable B$, no matter what they typed.
+- The fifth line prints the text A$ plus B$ again, this time using the value of B$ instead of the literal string " from YoBASIC".
+- Now here's an extra assignment.
+Use you mouse to only select the last line of the program and run it with F8.
+Hit F8 again and again to see what happens.
 ### Example 3 – Decision Making with IF
 ```
-print "Hello from YoBASIC"
+REM Print a message if the user's number is less than 5, equal to 5, or greater than 5

+INPUT "Enter a number from 1 to 10? ", number%
+IF number% < 5 THEN print "The number is less than 5" IF number% = 5 THEN print "The number is equal to 5" IF number% > 5 THEN print "The number is greater than 5"
 ```
 ####  Listen: Decision Making with IF...
+- To start, click the button to open our first example in an editor tab.
+Click the button that says "Open in YoBASIC Editor".
+- You will see a new editor tab open with the code for this example.
+- Sometimes you will want your program to make a decision based on some condition.
+That's one of the main things we use computers for, after all!
+- In YoBASIC, we use the IF statement to make decisions.
+- The first line of the program prompts the user to enter a number from 1 to 10.
+- The second line uses the IF statement to check if the number entered by the user is less than 5.
+- If it is, the program prints the message "The number is less than 5".
+- The third line uses the IF statement to check if the number entered by the user is equal to 5.
+- If it is, the program prints the message "The number is equal to 5".
+- The fourth line uses the IF statement to check if the number entered by the user is greater than 5.
+- If it is, the program prints the message "The number is greater than 5".
+- We can use IF a lot of different ways, and you'll learn more about them in the next section.
 ### Example 4 – Loops with FOR/NEXT
 ```
-print "Hello from YoBASIC"
+REM Print the squares of numbers 1 through 10

+FOR i = 1 TO 10
+  PRINT i, " squared is ", i * i
+NEXT i
 ```
 ####  Listen: Loops with FOR/NEXT...
+- To start, click the button to open our first example in an editor tab.
+Click the button that says "Open in YoBASIC Editor".
+- You will see a new editor tab open with the code for this example.
+- Sometimes you will want your program to repeat a block of code multiple times.
+That's where loops come in.
+- In YoBASIC, we use the FOR/NEXT loop to repeat a block of code a specific number of times.
+- The first line of the program starts the FOR loop.
+It creates a variable called i and sets it to 1.
+- The loop will continue as long as i is less than or equal to 10.
+- The second line prints the value of i, the text " squared is ", and the square of i (which is i multiplied by itself).
+- The third line ends the FOR loop and increments the value of i by 1.
+- The loop will repeat until i is greater than 10.
+- We have lots of other ways we can do loops, and you'll learn more about them as we go through the lessons.
 ###  Recap Video (Todo: Kala)
   - In this lesson we learned the basics of programming with YoBASIC.
   - We wrote our first program, the "Hello World" program, which prints text to the screen.